[Video above - Dr Elena Theodorakopoulos discusses careers and employability during the Classical Literature and Civilisation open day presentation]

 Graduates of Classical Studies, like all arts and humanities students, develop a wide range of skills which are highly attractive to employers.
 Studying Classics involves analysing the ancient world in a political, social, and cultural context.
 This helps the development of skills in research and analysis of complex information, working independently and as part of a team, and articulate communication of judgments and arguments.
-Students also have the opportunity to carry out self- directed project work which helps self management, organisation and research skills.
+You will also have the opportunity to carry out self- directed project work which helps self management, organisation and research skills.

 We also hold events covering careers in teaching, event management, law marketing and working with charities.
 The newly developed optional professional skills module allows students in their second year to gain experience in a working environment which can lead to the development of further valuable skills.
 Placements are offered with the support of local employers, and we are developing links with heritage and cultural organisations to create more opportunities for students.